nuxeo/rest-api-compatibility-tests/README.md

 ## CI/CD

-This set of tests is executed against the master branch of the Nuxeo platform in a [continuous integration pipeline](#TODO).
+TODO: to be reviewed

-// TODO
+This set of tests is executed against the master branch of the Nuxeo platform in a [continuous integration pipeline](https://qa.nuxeo.org/jenkins/job/rest-api-compatibility-tests/).

-The build fails if at least one test fails?
+The build fails if at least one test fails.

 This allows continuous delivery of the Nuxeo Platform's master branch in terms of REST API.